-Answer: FALSE Explanation: GNP considers who is responsible for the production; GDP considers where the production occurs.
-Page Ref: 43 Difficulty: Easy AACSB: Dynamics of the Global Economy Chapter LO: 6 Course LO: Explain how economic performance is monitored Classification: Concept 26) is the study of how a society uses its scarce resources to produce and distribute goods and services.
-A) Anthropology B) Economics C) Proxemics D) Entrepreneurship E) Sociology Answer: B Explanation: B) Economics is the study of how a society uses its scarce resources to produce and distribute goods and services.
-Page Ref: 26 Difficulty: Easy Chapter LO: 1 Course LO: Compare and contrast different economic systems Classification: Concept 27) Microeconomics is the study of .
-A) the costs of production as a means of stimulating the economy and policies that raise capital and labour output by increasing the incentive to produce B) economic and financial data of the country by the application of mathematics and statistics C) the overall working of an economy in the society including its monetary and fiscal policies D) economic behavior among consumers, businesses, and industries that collectively determine the quantity of goods and services demanded and supplied at different prices
+- B) Economics is the study of how a society uses its scarce resources to produce and distribute goods and services. - C) Economics is the study of how a society uses its scarce resources to produce and distribute goods and services. - D) Economics is the study of how a society uses its scarce resources to produce and distribute goods and services. - E) Economics is the study of how a society uses its scarce resources to produce and distribute goods and services.

-E) a nation's economic issues, such as the effect of government policies and the ownership of factors of production
+- 27) Microeconomics is the study of - A) the costs of production as a means of stimulating the economy and policies that raise capital and labor output by increasing the incentive to produce - B) economic and financial data of the country by the application of mathematics and statistics - C) the overall working of an economy in the society including its monetary and fiscal policies - D) economic behavior among consumers, businesses, and industries that collectively determine the quantity of goods and services demanded and supplied at different prices - E) a nation's economic issues, such as the effect of government policies and the ownership of factors of production

-Explanation: D) The study of economic behavior among consumers, businesses, and industries that collectively determine the quantity of goods and services demanded and supplied at different prices is termed microeconomics.
+Explanation: A) The study of economic behavior among consumers, businesses, and industries that collectively determine the quantity of goods and services demanded and supplied at different prices is termed microeconomics.